-Licensure revenue is recognized when received or receivable.
+Licensure revenue is recognized when received.
+Interest income is recognized when earned.
 Other revenue is recognized when services are provided.

-SASKATCHEWAN DENTAL ASSISTANTS ASSOCIATION NOTES TO FINANCIAL STATEMENTS YEAR ENDED DECEMBER 31, 2022
+SASKATCHEWAN DENTAL ASSISTANTS ASSOCIATION NOTES TO FINANCIAL STATEMENTS YEAR ENDED DECEMBER 31, 2023

 3. Investments

 Investments consist of GIC term deposits recorded at cost.
 Interest earned to year end has been accrued.